PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.3.9 - 10/14/2015 =
+* Feature: New shortcode - [popup_close] allows adding custom close buttons/text.
+Ex. [popup_close] Click Me [/popup_close].
+* Improvement: Added SASS/SCSS files for the site & admin styles.
+* Improvement: Added better support for current & legacy versions of Visual Composer.
+* Improvement: Added check for preventClose class on a popup just before closing.
+If found the popup won't close.
+* Fix: Fixed bug in theme editor that caused Google Font variants to not show up.
+* Fix: Fixed bug in CSS generation where Google Font URL would become corrupted and cause a 404.
+* Fix: Fixed bug where fixed position would show unchecked even if it was checked.
+* Fix: Fixed bug in CSS that caused popup to appear below site on mobile.
+* Fix: WP Multi Site: Fatal Error.

 = v1.3.8 - 9/29/2015 =
 * Fix: Updated links to documentation.